Become a Pianist at Home: A Route to Learn Now

 3. Design your Study Plan in 7 Steps

-Below is a clear roadmap to structure your progress to learn to play the piano from scratch:
+Below is a clear roadmap to structure your progress learn to play piano from scratch:

 1. Definition of SMART Objectives.

-• Measurable: “Practice 20 minutes daily, five days a week.”
+• Measurable: “Practice 20 minutes a day, five days a week”.

 • Achievable: Adjusted to your time availability.